TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ~~I was too lazy to reset my database, also I wanted to show how the report history is going to look like~~.

 # Acknowledgements
 Here I would like to thank [Devonte](https://github.com/NaruDevnote), known on Discord as `Devonte#0745` for helping me developing and fine-tuning this custom command set.
-Thank you mate, I owe you something!
+Thank you mate, I owe you a lot!